expressjs/express/Contributing.md

 We're implementing a structured approach to GitHub permissions across our projects, ensuring clarity, security, and efficient collaboration.
 Each level of access is a superset of the permissions available to the level(s) below it in the hierarchy.
 Here’s an overview of the structure, permissions, and associated teams:

 * Technical Committee – admin permissions across all Express orgs ([expressjs](https://github.com/expressjs), [jshttp](https://github.com/jshttp), [pillarjs](https://github.com/pillarjs)).
 Highest level of access, owner permissions on repos and orgs.
-TC members will be added to a github team in each org, and permissions will be granted to the team.

 * Project Captain – admin permissions on a specific repo.
 Permissions similar to TC, but scoped to a specific repo not an entire org.
 Permissions must be applied manually to a Project Captain user as a result.
 Creating a github team for this is optional, as the permissions are not applied at the team level.